Impact Cratering Short Course and Field School (PLANETSC 9604)

 Members of the 2012 Field School at Onaping Falls.

-This course is offered in collaboration with the Center for Lunar Science and Exploration, Lunar and Planetary Institute.
+This course is offered in collaboration with the Canadian Lunar Research Network and the Solar System Exploration Research Virtual Institute.

 Location: Sudbury, Ontario